cvitter/Open-Source-101-Doing-It-Right/outline.md

 * There are quite a few reasons WHY you might create an open source project but those are beyond the scope of this talk and some might argue better discussed with the aid of adult beverages.

-* What I want to focus on is some of the things that you can do once you have decided to create an open source project to make it something that is beneficial to your intended audience.
+* What I want to focus on is some of the things that you can do once you have decided to create an open source project to make it something other developers might actually want to use.

 ## Slide 6 - "The Golden Rule"